My very opinionated view of how to build a Windows 11 machine (from completely fresh OS install), with a focus on privacy and reduced bloat.

 - Press

-- Update your sign-in options (if using a local account).
+- Update your sign-in options (if using a local account and don't intend to disable Credential Guard) including enabling PIN (Windows Hello).
 To do so:

 - Press